Home Top Vancouver Attractions Canada Place and the Vancouver Convention Centre Vancouver’s Flyover at Canada Place Multidimensional Film Attraction

 As the show takes spectators over different scenes, the row of seats moves with the film.
 The wind, mist and smells of the country follow the passengers too.

-The cost of admission to FlyOver Canada varies depending on a number of factors including your age and both when and how you buy your tickets.
+The cost of admission to Flyover varies depending on a number of factors including your age and both when and how you buy your tickets.

 Admission rates for adults paying online vary by about $5 or so.
 Tickets for weekdays far in advance usually cost the least, whereas tickets at the gate on holidays usually cost the most.
 Children ages 15 and under cost about $10 less than adults.

-Important Note: Because of seatbelt and ride-safety requirements, visitors to FlyOver Canada must be at least 40 inches (or 102 centimetres) tall.
-If you or your child is shorter than that, don’t purchase a ticket for them online.
+Important note: Because of seatbelt and ride-safety requirements, visitors to Flyover must be at least 40 inches (or 102 cm) tall.
+If you or your child is shorter than that, don’t purchase a ticket online.

-For tickets and full details about the theatre, see the FlyOver Canada website.
+For tickets and full details about the theatre, visit the Flyover website.

-FlyOver Canada is a perfect attraction for anyone over 102 centimetres or 40 inches tall who isn’t pregnant, not afraid of heights, not subject to motion sickness, and looking for half an hour of exciting and memorable entertainment.
+Flyover is a perfect attraction for anyone over 102 cm or 40 inches tall who isn’t pregnant, not afraid of heights, not subject to motion sickness, and looking for around 30 minutes of exciting and memorable entertainment.
 It’s a fun experience for almost everyone and highly recommended!

 In some cases it’s just a little touch, like at Easter when guests are greeted by the Easter Bunny with a chocolate egg at the end of the show (which happens some years).

-At other times, like at Halloween and Christmas, the FlyOver Canada venue gets decorated.
-The pre-show also has a distinct holiday season-theme, and characters like a witch and Santa Claus make cameo appearances in the main film.
+At other times, like at Halloween and Christmas, the Flyover venue gets decorated.
+The pre-show also has a distinct holiday season-theme, and characters like a witch or Santa Claus make cameo appearances in the main film.

-For tickets and full details about the theatre, see the FlyOver Canada website.
+For tickets and full details about the theatre, click flyovercanada.com.

 Door Mascots at FlyOver Canada

-For tickets and full details about the theatre, see the FlyOver Canada website.
+For tickets and full details about the theatre, see the Flyover website.

 Tips & Advice